BenjaminH1992/habit-tracker/README.md

 Successful execution confirms the correctness and robustness of the core system components.

 ## Demo / Fixture Data (5 habits + 4 weeks)
-To generate predefined habits and example checkoff data, run:
+To generate predefined habits and example checkoff data, run the following command from the project root:
 ```bash
 python seed_data.py
 ```